-- the circumstances in which estimates could be used on transfer; - the cost of an estimate, if the retailer proposes to charge the customer for the read; 161 - the cost of a special read, as an alternative to an estimate; - the time it would be likely to take to transfer on an estimate, compared to a special read and to waiting for the next scheduled meter read; - information to allow the customer to determine whether it is worth paying for the estimated read in order to move to the new retailer's offer earlier; and - how the first bill from the new retailer would correct for any under- or over-estimate in the final bill by the outgoing retailer, given that the outgoing retailer would not be providing a corrected bill (as they are currently required to do).162
+- the cost of an estimate, if the retailer proposes to charge the customer for the read; 175 - the cost of a special read, as an alternative to an estimate; - the time it would be likely to take to transfer on an estimate, compared to a special read and to waiting for the next scheduled meter read; - information to allow the customer to determine whether it is worth paying for the estimated read in order to move to the new retailer's offer earlier; and - how the first bill from the new retailer would correct for any under- or over-estimate in the final bill by the outgoing retailer, given that the outgoing retailer would not be providing a corrected bill (as they are currently required to do).176

 This is a substantial amount of information for the retailer to provide, and for the customer to consider, particularly as the customer would have just received detailed information regarding the new retailer's offer.
+In this context AEMO's suggestion that the retailer should ask the customer additional questions to assess the likelihood that the previous read was an actual read, such as whether there is a locked gate or a dog at the premises (see section 5.2.4), does not seem practicable.